appbaseio/reactivemaps/README.md

 - `searchComponent`: `"appbase"` or `"google"`: is the option for displaying the searchComponent in the Google maps.
 If `appbase` is selected, then searchField needs to be specified.
 Defaulted to `google`.
 - `searchField`: `String`: is the name of the field on which Appbase location search will be enables.
 -  `markerCluster`: `Boolean`: is the property which decides on clustering the markers.
 Defaulted to `true`
-- `onDelete`: is the event which is fired when any element is deleted from the map.
+- `markerOnDelete`: is the event which is fired when any element is deleted from the map.
 It has argument which contains the object which was deleted.
-- `onIndex`is the event which is fired when any element is added into the map.
+- `markerOnIndex`is the event which is fired when any element is added into the map.
 It has argument which contains the object which was indexed.
+- `markerOnClick`, `markerOnDblclick`, `markerOnMouseover`, `markerOnMouseout` are the events which will be fired on click, doubleclick, mouse over, mouse out actions on markers.

 ## AppbaseSearch